MicrosoftDocs/windows-dev-docs/windows-apps-src/monetize/access-analytics-data-using-windows-store-services.md

 ---
 author: Xansky
 ms.assetid: 4BF9EF21-E9F0-49DB-81E4-062D6E68C8B1
-description: Use the Microsoft Store analytics API to programmatically retrieve analytics data for apps that are registered to your or your organization''s Windows Dev Center account.
+description: Use the Microsoft Store analytics API to programmatically retrieve analytics data for apps that are registered to your or your organization''s Windows Partner Center account.
 title: Access analytics data using Store services ms.author: mhopkins ms.date: 06/04/2018